iterative/datachain-examples/llm/pdf-processing/pdf-processing-post-api.md

 We have processed our collection of documents to create a dataset of embeddings in a scalable fashion.
 We could now proceed with optimizing the workflow, choosing the best way to preprocess our data by trying different parsing and data cleaning strategies, different embedding etc.

 Unstructured provides many tools for such fine-tuning and dataset versioning with DataChain is a useful tool to compare the different iterations.
 With the DataChain SaaS it is also very easy to scale this up further with managed cluster compute and robust lineage and versioning capabilities.
+We will look at this in more detail next time!